Paris - Ile De France

 This where you'll discover the Cour Vitrée, a stunning illustration of 19th century glass and metal architecture!

-The glass roof was built in 1863 in order to protect them from the weather.
+The glass roof was built in 1863 to protect them from the weather.

 If you want to see these plaster casts, you’ll have to visit the Petites Ecuries du Château de Versailles, where they were transferred in 1970.